 - 1. Examinations will be conducted, assessed and graded by examiners appointed by the Board of Examiners. - 2.
-Examinations will be conducted in oral form, in writing, or otherwise as announced in the syllabus, without prejudice to the Board of Examiners' competence to determine otherwise in exceptional cases. - 3.
+Examinations will be conducted in oral form, in writing or otherwise, as announced in the syllabus.
+In exceptional cases it is within the Board of Examiners' competence to determine otherwise. - 3.
 Examinations may be assessed and checked for plagiarism. - 4.
 Participation in an examination may require students to have fulfilled the attendance, participation, casework and/or other requirements of that specific course.
 These requirements will be announced in the course syllabus.